Old World Christmas at the Osthoff

-On the shores of Elkhart Lake, a resort imports a slice of Europe.
+On the shores of Elkhart Lake, a luxury resort imports a slice of Germany.

 © Torsten Muller